Sequential adaptive design for emulating costly computer codes: Introduction

 A common issue with the methods relying on LOO is that such error is only defined at the experimental design and needs to be estimated at untried locations.
 In \cite{mohammadi2022}, the expected squared LOO (ES-LOO) error is introduced to guide exploitation.
 The ES-LOO error is estimated at unobserved points by a second GP model, which imposes an extra cost.
 Another issue with the LOO-based adaptive approaches is that the new samples are often clustered around the existing design.
 To circumvent this problem, a modified version of \emph{expected improvement} is used in \cite{mohammadi2022}.
 The performance of the adaptive sampling algorithm based on the ES-LOO criterion is compared with our proposed method in Section \ref{sec:experiments}.

 Variance-based methods are a classic way of executing DoE sequentially.
 In this strategy, the GP predictive variance is considered as the prediction error, i.e., the difference between the predictive mean and truth.
-The most common variance-based selection criteria are the mean squared error (MSE) \cite{jin2002, sacks1989} and integrated MSE (IMSE) \cite{picheny2010, sacks1989}.
-The former is a measure of the distance between points relying on the canonical metric given by the GP covariance function \cite{marmin2018}.
+In GP modelling, a natural choice for a variance-based selection criterion is to maximise the mean squared error (MSE) \cite{jin2002, sacks1989}, often referred to as active learning Mackay (ALM) \cite{mackay1992, gramacy2020}, especially in the machine learning community.
+The MSE function is a measure of the distance between points relying on the canonical metric given by the GP covariance function \cite{marmin2018}.
 As a consequence, a sequential sampling based on maximising MSE can lead to a space-filling design as shown in Section \ref{sec:experiments}.
 It is notable that since the MSE criterion does not depend on the output function values (see Section \ref{sec:GP}), a sequential design based on MSE is actually non-adaptive.

-The IMSE criterion presents the average accuracy of the emulator \cite{picheny2010}, and the new location is selected where IMSE is minimum.
-The point obtained this way causes a maximum reduction in the overall (integrated) prediction uncertainty.
-Computing this integral can be laborious, especially in high-dimensional problems.
+Another variance-based criterion is the integrated MSE (IMSE) \cite{picheny2010, sacks1989}, which represents the average accuracy of the emulator across the input space.
+In this approach, a new sampling point is selected where the IMSE is minimised, resulting in the maximum reduction of overall prediction uncertainty.
+Active learning Cohn (ALC) \cite{cohn1996, gramacy2020} is a sequential design method that selects the next sampling location by maximising the expected reduction in the GP predictive variance averaged over the design space \cite{gramacy2009}.
+It is important to note, however, that computing the integrals required for IMSE and ALC becomes increasingly expensive as dimensionality grows.
 A potential drawback of the variance-based methods is that they are likely to favour points on the boundaries of the domain where the prediction uncertainty is large.
 Such points may not be informative since models are not often precisely known on the boundaries, and error can be significant there \cite{gramacy2009}.